 Need it faster?
 Use the double boiler method instead.

 Soothe dry, cracked skin, joint pain, and muscle soreness with this homemade dandelion salve by Carolina Honey Bees.

-You'll need a batch of dandelion oil (see the recipe above or the one in this post) and beeswax, coconut oil, essential oils, and vitamin E oil.
+You'll need a batch of dandelion oil and beeswax, coconut oil, essential oils, and vitamin E oil.

-There's even a cute printable label you can use to label your jars or canisters.
+You can even use a cute printable label to label your jars or canisters.